Custom Battery Enclosure Manufacturer in China

 Grade 316L has a lower carbon content, making it a little bit stronger.

 Galvanized steel is coated with a protective layer of zinc that prevents corrosion.

 Please note that galvanized steel is more expensive and heavier than stainless steel.

-Another type of steel that can be used is cold-rolled steel, which is thinner and more dense than normal steel—and thus, it is stronger.
+Another type of steel that can be used is cold-rolled steel, which is thinner and denser than normal steel—and thus, it is stronger.